-As a Cloud Strategist at Planet Technologies, one of my favorite topics to talk about is Service Ownership and why it is important to be managing your O365/ Azure Tenant or any service that is running in your production environment.
-For this blog, I will specifically discuss why it is important in the Office 365 portfolio of services.
+As a Cloud Strategist at Planet Technologies, one of my favorite topics to talk about is Service Ownership and why it is important to be managing your M365/ Azure Tenant or any service that is running in your production environment.
+For this blog, I will specifically discuss why it is important in the Microsoft 365 portfolio of services.

 What is Service Ownership?

 When I worked at the State of NC we called this position the one neck to choke when there was an issue or concern with the portfolio of M365 services.
 Service Ownership to me is the combination of service level management, definition, service governance and organizational change management (OCM).
 Users and Organizations need to have a clear understanding of how their M365 services are being offered, what their role is, what they can do with the service and how the users or organization will be impacted by the rollout of new services.
 Defining the service is the first step.
 With M365, each service must have the same consistent vetting process for rolling them out to production.
 Specifically, in the areas of governance, operational support, security and OCM.

 The first thing to know about M365 is it’s an evergreen service.
 Meaning that the services are in a constant state of change and release.
 Someone needs to take on the responsibility of keeping up with the changes and understanding the releases that will be coming their way.
 Long gone are the days of doing an update and sitting on it for three years until you got your investment out of it.
 Microsoft 365 releases changes daily and weekly.
 It’s important to remember that your users access M365 from their desktop AND the web.
 Some features may be available to them on the web well before they are pushed out to their desktop.
 Some changes you can control and others you cannot.
 Since you don’t control all changes you need to adapt your change management and OCM processes.
 Communication and Governance will be key in developing a plan as long as someone is keeping up with all of the M365 changes.